Girls Gone Abroad.

 Alicia – My name is Alicia and I love traveling the world, especially the big outdoors.
 Having grown up in Atlanta, Georgia, the extent of my adolescent travels included beach trips to the pristine waters of the Gulf of Mexico and visiting family in Cajun country Louisiana.
 It was my quest to learn more about my family’s French ancestry that led to my passion for traveling.
 After my college study abroad years in Lyon, France and the many countries I visited, my entire world opened up.
 My passion for languages and discovering different cultures never dims, driving me to discover more.
 Welcome to our journey…..

-I’m in my early 40’s – with a decent career as an I.T.
+I’m in my mid 40’s – with a decent career as an I.T.
 Professional, specifically as an Agile Consultant.
 I also write for various clients, paint and love to create t-shirts for aerialists.
-I have been to 9 countries (including the Vatican) so far and can’t wait to visit many more and eventually live abroad.
+I have been to x # of countries (including the Vatican), I honestly lost count!
 Meanwhile…not to brag or anything, but I am also the first one out of the trio to write my bio.